Experience the Wild Beauty of Western Santa Cruz Island

 Once you go ashore, you have the freedom to craft your perfect day.

-• Wildlife Spotting: Discover some of the more than 1,000 species of plants and animals that call this unique ecosystem home, including the Santa Cruz Island liveforever, which only grows on Santa Cruz Island and nowhere else in the world!
+Wildlife Spotting: Discover some of the more than 1,000 species of plants and animals that call this unique ecosystem home, including the Santa Cruz Island liveforever, which only grows in the area of Fraser Point and nowhere else in the world!

 Trip Naturalist